Ministry of Tourism and Antiquities (Egypt): History

 Grave robbers have been looting ancient Egyptian tombs nearly continuously for well over 4 thousand years.
 The Ministry of Antiquities works to get the items restored back to Egypt, whenever possible.
 Over the years, thousands of stolen antiquities have made their way back to Egypt.
 For instance, in late 2016, the ministry recovered and repatriated two of four Islamic era lamps which had been stolen in 2015.
 In 2018, a carving in the shape of Osiris which had been hidden in furniture and shipped to Kuwait was repatriated to Egypt's Ministry of Antiquities.

+In 2023, the ministry prohibited a group of archaeologists from the National Museum of Antiquities in Leiden, Netherlands from conducting excavations in Saqqara after the museum unveiled an exhibit about ancient Egyptian music that Egyptian authorities criticized for its Afrocentric depictions of certain figures, claiming it was historical negationism.

 Projects

 From 2009 to 2014, the ministry worked with the Getty Conservation Institute on the management and conservation of the tomb of Tutankhamun.